googleapis/google-cloud-cpp/google/cloud/video/README.md

 :construction:

+This directory contains an idiomatic C++ client library for video services,
+including:

-This directory contains an idiomatic C++ client library for the [Transcoder API][cloud-service-docs], a service to This API converts video files into formats suitable for consumer distribution.
+- [Transcoder API][transcoder-service-docs], a service to convert video files into formats suitable for consumer distribution.
+- [Video Stitcher API][stitcher-service-docs], a service to generate dynamic content for delivery to client devices.
+Call the Video Stitcher API from your servers to dynamically insert ads into video-on-demand and live streams for your users.

 This library is **experimental**.
 Its APIs are subject to change without notice.